atoroghi/BCIE/README.md

 ~~~
 python outer_cv.py -cv_type train
 ~~~
+## 4- Critiquing
-## 3- In order to perform critiquing tests, you can download our tuned hyperparameters for baselines and the BCIE model from here and test it on the test set by using:
+In order to perform critiquing tests, you can download our tuned hyperparameters for baselines and the BCIE model from here and test it on the test set by using:
 ~~~
 python critique.py
 ~~~